wintercms/docs/plugin-settings.md

        ┃ ┗ 📜 fields.yaml    <=== Model form fields
        ┗ 📜 Settings.php     <=== Model script
 ```

+You may optionally add a `$settingsCacheTtl` property to your settings model if you wish to change the length of time that your settings will remain cached for.
+By default, settings in your settings model will remain cached for up to 24 minutes.
+To disable caching, you may set this to `0` or `false`.

 Settings models [can be registered](#backend-pages) to appear on the **backend Settings page**, but it is not a requirement - you can set and read settings values like any other model.